Web Loom logo

 • Selection updates when valid ID is provided

-• Selection clears when ID is not found
+• Selection resolves to null when ID is not found

 • Selection can be explicitly cleared with null